Do you snore every night? Wake suddenly gasping for air?

 Long-term, sleep apnea can lead to a full range of secondary health complications.
 Sleep apnea increases a patients risk of having a heart attack, stroke, cardiovascular disease and even sudden death.
 If you show any signs of sleep apnea, it is important to contact your doctor right away.

-Common signs of sleep apnea are:
+Common signs of sleep apnea include:

 - Chronic headaches(especially in the morning)